Detroit Olympia: History

-Several Detroit businessmen organized the Detroit Hockey Club, Inc. in 1926 and purchased the Victoria Cougars hockey team, along with a site at the corner of Grand River Avenue and McGraw Street to construct an arena and engaged Detroit-based Walbridge Aldinger as general contractor.
+Several Detroit businessmen organized the Detroit Hockey Club, Inc. in 1926 and purchased the Victoria Cougars hockey team, along with a site at the corner of Grand River Avenue and McGraw Street.
+The group engaged Detroit-based Walbridge Aldinger as general contractor to build the arena.
 In July 1926, the Detroit Hockey Club unveiled drawings for the Olympia Stadium to be built on the site.
 The cornerstone for the building was laid by Mayor John W. Smith on March 8, 1927.

-The Olympia opened on October 15, 1927; at that time the only other buildings that exceeded its seating capacity were Madison Square Garden and the London Olympia.
+The Olympia opened on October 15, 1927; at that time, the only other buildings that exceeded its seating capacity were Madison Square Garden and the London Olympia.
 The opening event was the International Stampede and Rodeo, which ran from October 15 to October 22.
 Shortly thereafter, the primary tenants of the building, the NHL Cougars, began their long residence.
 The Cougars played their first game at the Olympia on November 22, 1927, and Detroit's Johnny Sheppard scored the first goal at the new building.
 However, the visiting Ottawa Senators defeated the Cougars, 2–1.
 The Cougars later became the Falcons and finally, in 1932, were named the Detroit Red Wings by new owner James E. Norris.

 In addition to the Red Wings, the Olympia was also home to the Detroit Olympics International Hockey League minor league team in the 1930s, the BAA's Detroit Falcons from 1946 to 1947, and the NBA's Detroit Pistons from 1957 to 1961; that period marked the only time until the opening of Little Caesars Arena in 2017 that the Red Wings and Pistons shared the same arena on a full-time basis.

 On some occasions, the Detroit Falcons also allowed the Detroit Gems from the rival National Basketball League to play in the arena as well as a part of certain doubleheader match-ups that the Falcons and the BAA hosted during the only season both of those franchises existed.
 It also hosted the NHL All-Star Game in 1950, 1952, 1954, and 1955, the NBA All-Star Game in 1959 and the NCAA Men's Ice Hockey Championship (known as the "Frozen Four") in 1977 and 1979.